jkeller52/astrobee/README.md

 ```
 Add `LIBGL_ALWAYS_INDIRECT=1` to the bottom.

 Also, when starting VcXsrv add `-nowgl` as a parameter.
-This allowed Gazebo to run standalone.
-Now trying to run Astrobee with Gazebo sim.

-Success!!!
-Was able to launch the Gazebo simulation of Astrobee.
+Then, run `$ export DISPLAY=localhost:0`

+Test this by running `gazebo` to see if Gazebo will open.
+If Gazebo works, we can move on to trying to simulate Astrobee in Gazebo.

+## Teleoperation Tools
 To manipulate the simulation, tools for ROS will need installed.

 ```